phanxuanphucnd/TensorFlow-2.0-Tutorial/README.md

 ## Author

-Thank you for your interesting to this tutoriall.
+Thank you for your interesting to this tutorial.

 For any questions or comments, please contact the following email: phanxuanphucnd@gmail.com.